Welcome to the inaugural episode of Screen Looking, a podcast where close friends take a closer look at their favorite video games.

 Additional Credits & Notes:

-- Alex Koval is an aspiring full-stack web developer, a student of both philosophy and psychology, and a fan of horror (especially H.P.
-Lovecraft).
-We’ve been best friends since 2nd grade, and some of his favorite games include Resident Evil, Final Fantasy Tactics, Eternal Darkness, and the childhood classic Banjo Kazooie.
+- Alex Koval is a full-stack web developer, an independent short-filmmaker, and a fan of the horror genre.
+We’ve been best friends since 2nd grade, and some of his favorite games include Resident Evil, Final Fantasy Tactics, Eternal Darkness, and Banjo Kazooie.

 - Music in this episode comes from the OST’s to both Resident Evil and Resident Evil 2